 In general, downloads, and in particular peer-to-peer (P2P) activity, tend to be slowed during these peak periods.

-Its important to remember newer - faster - wireless routers will be using the new 802.11n protocol - which means, while they are back compatible, if the wireless card in your computer or laptop was bought a few years ago and only supports 802.11b/g then you won't benefit from the connection speed boost of a wireless 'n' router.
+Newer wireless routers will be using the new 802.11n protocol - which means, while they are back compatible, if the wireless card in your computer or laptop was bought a few years ago and only supports 802.11b/g then you won't benefit from the speed boost and greater range of a wireless 'n' router.

 For more on how to check your router see our guide to ways to improve broadband speeds - available here.